hanseychen/CoFI/README.md

 ## Publication

-If you are interested in how network partitions affect cloud systems and how CoFI effectively and efficiently detect partition bugs, you can find more details in our paper listed below.
+If you are interested in how network partitions affect cloud systems and how CoFI effectively and efficiently detects partition bugs, you can find more details in our paper listed below.
 If you use our tool, please cite our paper.